Philadelphia-Lawyers-for-Social-Equity/PA_Expunger/Debugging Parser.md

-The `docket_parser` module has a simple command line interface for debugging.
+The `docket_parser` package has a simple command line interface for debugging.
-It can be run with `python3 [directory of the docket_parser module]`
+It can be run with `python3 [directory of the docket_parser package]`

 To print the text extracted from a pdf (which is the subject of parsing), use it without `-o`.